What Is the Meaning of Jesus Christ?

 God says: “The incarnate God is called Christ, and Christ is the flesh donned by the Spirit of God.
 This flesh is unlike any man that is of the flesh.
-This difference is because Christ is not of flesh and blood but is the incarnation of the Spirit.
+This difference is because Christ is not of flesh and blood; He is the incarnation of the Spirit.
 He has both a normal humanity and a complete divinity.
 His divinity is not possessed by any man.
 His normal humanity sustains all His normal activities in the flesh, while His divinity carries out the work of God Himself.”
-From God’s words, we know that Christ is the Spirit of God becoming flesh as a man.
-The flesh is God’s own flesh and cannot be replaced by any man.
-Just as the Lord Jesus, from His appearance alone, He was no different from any ordinary person.
+From God’s words, we know that Christ is the incarnate flesh of the Spirit of God.
+This flesh is God’s own flesh, like the Lord Jesus.
+From His appearance alone, the Lord Jesus was no different from any ordinary person.
 He had parents, brothers and sisters, and was possessed of normal emotions.
 However, He possessed the divine essence which we humans don’t possess.
 His divine essence was expressed through His word and work.
 Thereby, the Lord Jesus is called Christ.
-Through studying the Bible, we can understand the divine substance of the Lord Jesus from the following aspects.
+Through studying the Bible, we can confirm why it is said that the Lord Jesus has divine substance from the following aspects.

 1. The work the Lord Jesus Christ did is God’s own work—concluding the Age of Law and initiating the Age of Grace.